Mira Sorvino: Career

 Sorvino's first major screen appearance was in the teen television series Swans Crossing, where she appeared in six episodes.
 When the 1993 film Amongst Friends entered preproduction, she was hired as third assistant director, then promoted to casting director, then to assistant producer, and finally offered a lead role.
 The positive reviews she received led to more acting opportunities.

-After small roles in Robert Redford's Quiz Show and Whit Stillman's Barcelona, she was cast in Woody Allen's Mighty Aphrodite (1995).
+After supporting roles in Robert Redford's Quiz Show and Whit Stillman's Barcelona, she was cast in Woody Allen's Mighty Aphrodite (1995).
 Her portrayal of a happy-go-lucky prostitute made her a star, winning her an Academy Award and Golden Globe for Best Supporting Actress.
 Although the film brought her international recognition, she described its shooting as extremely stressful: "I was absolutely neurotic doing Mighty Aphrodite," she recalled.
 "Every night brought a new nervous breakdown.
 I'd cry and talk to God, I was so nervous.
 Then the next day, I'd show up and do my scenes."

 Her other credits include Romy and Michele's High School Reunion with Lisa Kudrow, At First Sight with Val Kilmer, and Spike Lee's Summer of Sam.
 She portrayed Marilyn Monroe for the 1996 HBO film Norma Jean & Marilyn, for which she was nominated for a Golden Globe; and had the lead role in Guillermo del Toro's horror film Mimic.
 In 1995, she portrayed Conchita Closson in the BBC miniseries The Buccaneers, based on Edith Wharton's last novel.
 She starred as Daisy Buchanan in the 2000 television film The Great Gatsby.

 In 2002, Sorvino appeared as the lead in The Triumph of Love, an adaptation of the 1732 Marivaux play.
 That year she also starred in WiseGirls alongside Mariah Carey and Melora Walters.
 In 2006, she received a Golden Globe nomination for her role as an Immigration and Customs Enforcement agent in the Lifetime film Human Trafficking.
 She had a supporting role in the drama Reservation Road (2007) with Mark Ruffalo.